CFATS Risk-Based Performance Standard (RBPS) 1-7 — Detection and Delay

 The security measures that address the 18 RBPS fall within five overarching security objectives—Detection, Delay, Response, Cyber, and Security Management—that assist covered chemical facilities in taking a holistic approach to their overall security posture.
 Detection and Delay are two of the five security objectives and include RBPS 1-7.

 - RBPS 3 — Screen and Control Access

 - RBPS 4 — Deter, Detect, and Delay

 - RBPS 5 — Shipping, Receipt, and Storage

 - RBPS 6 — Theft or Diversion

 Detection and Delay Overview

-- A theft or diversion attack becomes successful when COI is taken offsite through theft or deception and utilized in an attack.
-Theft facilities should detect the action prior to its success.
+- A theft or diversion attack becomes successful when COI is taken offsite through theft or deception and used in an attack.
+Facilities should detect the action prior to its success.

 Security Measure Tips for Detection